 A simple way of telling if baby has thrush is to look in their mouth.
 If you see tiny white specs (usually on tongue or cheeks) they probably have thrush.
 I cannot stress this enough: DO NOT CHECK BABY RIGHT AFTER THEY ATE.
 They will have white specs in their mouth if you do this and you will waste your time going to the doctor.
 If you think you or your baby has thrush, please go in to see a doctor ASAP!
 If you are nursing, make sure to get a treatment plan for you as well.
 Otherwise you and baby will continue to pass thrush back and forth.
 Nobody wants that.

 Alex and I have been working tirelessly on a nursing relationship.
 It didn’t work out with James and I was devastated.
-This time I wanted things to go differently (perhaps in another post I’ll go into the struggle I had with James but for now I want to try to keep this about thrush).
+This time I wanted things to go differently.
 So, you can understand my frustration when I saw those tiny white spots on Alex’s tongue and cheeks.

 We got a prescription for nystatin.
 We were instructed to give Alex it orally and for me to rub some on my nipples.
 We were in prescription heaven.
 The pain was gone, Alex was nursing like a champ again, and the thrush seemed to be gone.
 As soon as we ran out of the prescription I immediately saw the white spots in his mouth again and my nipples killed.
 If you haven’t had thrush before, I’ll describe it as sharp pains radiating from your nipples.
 The tips can be red with white specs too.
 It’s easier to see thrush on the baby than it is on your nipples FYI.
 My first though was “damn it.”
 Followed by, now what?
 After some research and knowledge from when James had thrush I started a new treatment plan for us.